coolcatsnft/papercats-example/chapter-5/README.md

 Great job!
 We have now built a framework that can provide our web3 data to all of our components (including contexts and hooks).

 ## Summary
-In this example we’ve briefly covered some of the methods which are used to pass data around a React application.
-We’ve also created a new Web3 context and custom hook which our application can now use to consume our web3 data!
-In this next chapter we will look at finally connecting to the paper cats contract.
+In this example we've briefly covered some of the methods which are used to pass data around a React application.
+We've also created a new Web3 context and custom hook which our application can now use to consume our web3 data!
+Feel free to browse the [code repo](https://codesandbox.io/s/chapter-5-all-about-context-spjh6f) to see our finished version.

+In the next chapter we will look at finally connecting to the paper cats contract.
 See you there!